FAQ

 Does the Infracost CLI send the Terraform plan to the Cloud Pricing API?

-No. The Infracost CLI parses the Terraform plan JSON file to find cost-related parameters and uses those to lookup cloud prices.
+No. The Infracost CLI parses the Terraform HCL code directly or the plan JSON file to find cost-related parameters and uses those to lookup cloud prices.

 What data is sent to Infracost Cloud?

-If you have enabled this, the CLI sends its JSON output to your account in Infracost Cloud; you can generate and inspect this JSON.
+If you use Infracost Cloud, the CLI sends its JSON output to your dashboard; you can generate and inspect this JSON.
 It does not contain any cloud credentials or secrets.

 Do you sell my data?